bruchansky/pfootprint-nlp/README.md

 if(AND(F2>0.1,J2>G2,J2>H2,J2>I2,J2>K2),"Joy",if(AND(F2<-0.1,G2>0.4,G2>H2,G2>H2,G2>J2),"Anger",if(AND(F2<-0.1,H2>0.5,H2>G2,H2>I2,H2>J2),"Disgust",if(AND(F2<-0.1,I2>0.4,I2>G2,I2>H2,I2>J2),"Fear",if(AND(F2<-0.1,K2>0.4),"Sadness","Undetected")))))
 with the F column for sentiment, G for anger, H for disgust, I for fear, J for joy, and K for sadness.
 ```
 - Machine learning techniques such as this one belong to structuralism : word similarities are not inferred from the discourse we analyse but from the large corpus of text that was used to train our words (i.e. Wikipedia).
 Comparing distances (cosine similarity) between words doesn't provide any information about a specific discourse, but only about the culture and language it is based on; information about the discourse lies in the choice of these words instead of others, their relevance and emotion attached.
-Read this paper for a more detailed analysis  - coming soon.
+Read this [article](https://medium.com/plural-world/looking-back-at-the-u-s-election-2016-a-president-but-for-what-country-949fcc1d8ad7) for a more detailed analysis.
 - A possible extension is to automate this heuristic using k-means clustering or other unsupervised machine learning techniques.

 ### Heuristic #2: compare how a theme is appropriated by each participant